Hunt on for gunman who killed 2 in wave of 7-Eleven holdups

 Associated Press

-LOS ANGELES (AP) — Police across Southern California were seeking a lone gunman Tuesday who is wanted in connection with at least three — but possibly as many as six — robberies at 7-Eleven stories where two people were killed and three were wounded.
+LOS ANGELES (AP) — Police across Southern California were seeking a lone gunman Tuesday who is wanted in connection with at least four — but possibly as many as six — robberies at 7-Eleven stores where two people were killed and three were wounded.

-Over five hours on Monday — July 11, or 7/11, the day when the national 7-Eleven brand celebrates its anniversary — the violence wreaked havoc on convenience stores and prompted the parent company to urge employees to close their locations overnight in the Los Angeles area for safety.
+Over five hours early Monday morning — July 11, or 7/11, the day when the national 7-Eleven brand celebrates its anniversary — the violence wreaked havoc on convenience stores and prompted the parent company to urge employees to close their locations overnight in the Los Angeles area for safety.

 It wasn’t immediately clear to investigators what prompted the violence in the cities of Ontario, Upland, Riverside, Santa Ana, Brea and La Habra.